 10-16-1928 – 01-03-2010 Mary Daly – Born in Schenectady, New York.
 She was an American feminist philosopher, academic, and theologian.
 Daly taught at Jesuit-run Boston College for 33 years and described herself as a “radical lesbian feminist.”
 She was forced to retire in 1999 when she refused to allow male students in her advanced women’s studies classes.
 Her book, The Church and the Second Sex (1968), almost cost her dismissal.
 She regarded organized religion as inherently oppressive toward women, stating that “woman’s asking for equality in the church would be comparable to a black person’s demanding equality in the Ku Klux Klan.”
 After her death, Daly’s papers were contributed to the Sophia Smith Collection of Women’s History at Smith College.

-10-16-1949 Andre Leon Talley – Born in Durham, North Carolina.
-He is a former American editor-at-large of Vogue Magazine.
-He has spent more than 25 years on the fashion scene and is a regular at fashion shows in New York, Paris, London, and Milan.
+10-16-1949 – 01-18-2022 Andre Leon Talley – Born in Durham, North Carolina.
+He was a former American editor-at-large of Vogue Magazine.
+He had spent more than 25 years on the fashion scene and was a regular at fashion shows in New York, Paris, London, and Milan.
 In 2007, he was ranked 45th in Out magazine’s 50 Most Powerful Gay Men and Women in America.
-Talley has worked with designers Tracy Reese, Rachel Roy, and singer/actress Jennifer Hudson.
-He is also close friends with Mariah Carey, fashion designer Kimora Lee Simmons, and tennis star Venus Williams.
+Talley worked with designers Tracy Reese, Rachel Roy, and singer/actress Jennifer Hudson.
+He was also close friends with Mariah Carey, fashion designer Kimora Lee Simmons, and tennis star Venus Williams.
+Talley died from complications of a heart attack and Covid-19 at a hospital in White Plains, New York at the age of 73.

 10-16-1960 Robert Arthur “Bob” Mould – Born in Malone, New York.
 He is an American musician, known as guitarist, vocalist, and songwriter for the alternative rock bands Hüsker Dü in the 1980s and Sugar in the 1990s.
 The 1992 album, Copper Blue, was named as NME’s (New Music Express) Album of the Year, and was Mould’s most successful commercial album, selling nearly 300,000 copies.
 Mould was outed as gay in the early 1990s in an interview in the music magazine Spin.
 He has come to terms with being gay and self-identifies as a bear, even appearing in the movie Bear Nation.